AlzheimersAnti AgingBlood SugarCancerCandidaEnergy BoostHealthInflammationMushroomsNutritionPhytonutrientsVegetables

 Add these antioxidants to your diet

 • Folate (Vitamin B9): Essential for healthy DNA synthesis and repair, helping prevent mutations that lead to cancer.
 It supports proper cell division while keeping cancer-promoting genes in check.
+Studies show that the common low intake of folate in the American diet can lead to “fragile DNA” or genomic instability, which leads to cancer and aging.

 • Fiber and anti-inflammatory compounds: These promote gut health, reduce inflammation, and may lower risks for colorectal and other cancers.
 Animal studies, including one from Texas A&M, showed spinach consumption significantly reduced tumor formation in models of colon cancer by improving microbiome diversity and gene expression.